 I have a fascination for photography and visual arts, and I look for ways to integrate this in my academic work.
 I studied photography at the Saint Luca School of Arts (Ghent, 2003-2007)

-Book: Nasser Road / Political Posters in Uganda
+Book and exhibition: Nasser Road / Political Posters in Uganda

 This book, published with Eriskay Connection, is a tribute to political posters from Nasser Road, Uganda.
 Many of these posters feature national and international political actors and events: they deal with Ugandan President Museveni or opposition leaders Kiiza Besigye, but also with international events such as the fall of Saddam Hussein, Qadhafi or Osama Bin Laden.